Skip to content

 A recommended deployment pattern:

-1. Bind the public interface locally or to a private address.
+1. Bind the public API locally or to a private address.

 2. Put it behind a reverse proxy.